It’s going to feel like 105 degrees in South Florida. Here’s how to handle the heat

 Thursday through the weekend and into the next work week should continue these over 100 heat indices across South Florida, the weather center says.

-Storm chances are highest Friday through Sunday, ranging from 50% Friday and Saturday, with a 60% chance Sunday.
+Storm chances are highest Friday through Sunday, ranging from 30% Friday and 60% Saturday and Sunday.